Music 65 lecture notes

 Stereo discs, cutter head with two coils at 45° angle to vertical.
 Had to restrict dynamic range or playback stylus might jump out of groove.
 Had to put bass in the center of the stereo image.

-Four-step process: master lacquer or acetate (positive), metal master or father or matrix (negative), mother (positive), stamper (negative), disk.
+Five-step process: master lacquer or acetate (positive), metal master or father or matrix (negative), mother (positive), stamper (negative), disk.

 To maximize playing time, grooves could change distance between them (“pitch”) so softer passages could be closer together.
 When tape became the mastering medium, you could put a separate playback head to look ahead and determine pitch.